Original Post : Matt Allington, 24 Apr 2018

 What About Financial Year?

 The default year column is calendar year.
 But many companies have a financial (or fiscal) year.
 In Australia at least, most companies have a financial year starting on 1 July.
-Here is a neat trick I learnt from a buddy of mine Dave who is an Excel VBA consultant and guru.
+Here is a neat trick I learnt from Matt.
 The trick is to add 184 days to the date before extracting the year – it always works as long as your financial year starts on 1 July.

 When I tried to do this the first time in the code, I got an error.